ojuuji/rb.db/docs/readme.md

 - use `INTEGER` for columns containing id, year, quantity.
 The rest of columns are clearly text so it was not a hard guess
 - CSV has no concept of `NULL` values whereas all missing values in the Rebrickable tables semantically mean `NULL` and thus are imported this way in `rb.db`

-Schema of the Rebrickable tables is described in [Rebrickable Tables](#rebrickable-tables) section. `rb.db` also includes few custom tables, non-trivially generated from them.
+Schema of the Rebrickable tables is described in [Rebrickable Tables](#rebrickable-tables) section. `rb.db` also includes few custom tables, non-trivially generated from them, and some handy views.
 They are described in [Custom Tables](#custom-tables) section.

 Almost all columns in the tables cannot be `NULL`.
 Thus this is not mentioned in the columns description, and only for nullable columns there will be explicit note about this.